Dry weather exposes archaeological secrets at National Trust monasteries

 But aside from family days on the beach and evening gatherings around the barbecue, the warm weather has brought, perhaps, a surprise benefit.

-Thanks to the grass over buried walls drying out at a different rate to surrounding areas, the marks expose historic building remains going back as far as the 13th Century.
+As the grass over buried walls dries quicker than the surrounding areas, it exposes the remains of historic building going back centuries.

 At the former Augustinian Priory of Mottisfont, near Romsey in Hampshire, archaeologists can now see the remains of lost monastery buildings that were abandoned during a remodelling of the site in the 1700s.